 Birth Certificates – Original, or certified copy, of the birth record of each visa applicant.
 If you or any of your children were adopted, you must also submit a certified copy of the final adoption decree.

 Marriage Certificates – Married applicants must obtain an original marriage certificate (civil marriage), or a certified copy, bearing the appropriate seal or stamp of the issuing authority.
+For immigration purposes, a Stable Union (Contrato de União Estável) is equivalent to marriage.
+A Stable Union provides immigration benefits to the partner, provided that neither party is already legally married to someone else.

 Prior Marriages – Applicants who have been previously married must submit an original divorce decree, original death certificate for the spouse, or an original annulment order.